saucelabs/sauce-school/codelabs/Module1_TestRunner.md

 ```

-Options like `platformName` and `screenResolution` are optional capabilities that you can define for your test, and can be omitted, Testrunner will run use defaults if these aren’t specified.
+Options like `platformName` and `screenResolution` are optional capabilities that you can define for your test, and can be omitted, Testrunner will run using defaults for these values if these aren’t specified.
 [See the documentation for all configuration options](https://docs.saucelabs.com/testrunner-toolkit/configuration/cypress/?utm_source=referral&utm_medium=LMS&utm_campaign=link).

 #### Note